March 7, 2022

 Think about it this way: if your blog is the first thing that shows up on Google, people are likely to click on it.
 While there are paid services, you can start out with free keyword tools as well.
 Soovle and Wordtracker are great free options.

 To monetize a blog, you’ll have to make it presentable first.
 Your blog needs a redesign if it takes your users forever to find something.
 Look at successful blogs in your niche and see what they do right and what can be improved upon.
+In addition to a redesign, ensure your content is authentic and plagiarism-free to build trust with your audience.

 It’s always nice to know that there’s a real person behind the content you like so much.
 It’s the formula YouTube and Instagram creators have been using since the beginning of time.
 A face will add an element of ‘personal brand’ to your blog, which you can grow and monetize over time.